Frequently Asked Questions: The Road to an HIV Cure

 We have the tools available now to stop mothers from passing the virus to their babies and will continue our efforts to support PMTCT programs worldwide.
 However, we must expand access to diagnosis, treatment and prevention measures in order to create a generation free of HIV and AIDS.

-What does this news mean for the effort to achieve an AIDS-free generation?
+What do these findings mean for the effort to achieve an AIDS-free generation?

 We must take a multi-pronged approach to ending AIDS in children.
 We are making great strides toward eliminating mother-to-child transmission of HIV globally.
 By providing a pregnant or breastfeeding woman antiretroviral therapy (ART) we can almost completely eliminate the possibility that she will pass the virus onto her baby during pregnancy, child birth, or breastfeeding.